NonGMOTrash/teralite/README.md

 thank you all for letting me legally steal your hard work to use in my game <3

-# license information
+# license info

-note that this is not the license for the engine, but rather the game itself (although they both use the MIT license)
+note that this is not the license for the engine, but rather the game itself

     Copyright (c) 2021 NonGMOTrash

-    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+        This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 github is here: [private until full release]

 # Patchnotes

+### Beta 2.14

+- much better level completion screen
+- fixed death messages being a little broken with multiple players

-#### Beta 2.13 Hotfix #3
+#### Beta 2.13 Hotfix #3 (5/2/2021)

 - made the 2nd level easier (ur welcome nathan)
 - (half) fixed a hitbox bug with arrows

-#### Beta 2.13 Hotfix #2
+#### Beta 2.13 Hotfix #2 (5/2/2021)

 - ported to godot 3.3
 - fixed a common crash that sometimes happens when you are killed by a projectile
-- disabled pixel snap, giving a smoother look (experimental)
+- disabled pixel and GPU snap, intended to reduce jitter (experimental)
-- enabled fallback to OpenGL 2.0 for older CPUs (experimental)
+- enabled fallback to OpenGL ES 2.0 for older systems (experimental)

 #### Beta 2.13 Hotfix (4/27/2021)